dodobyte/neural-net/README.md

-## A small and simple neural network
+## A small and simple neural network in Python

 This is a basic handcrafted neural network implementation.
 It's not much but the motive was to prove myself that I understood backpropagation.